BYLAWS OF THE CORONADO DEMOCRATIC CLUB

 Section 2 – San Diego County Democratic Party

 Under the Club’s charter with the San Diego County Democratic Party (SDCDP), its President is a representative to the SDCDP Central Committee as an Associate Member.
 If the President is already a Central Committee member or chooses not to serve, a different representative may be selected to serve his or her term according to the provisions of Sections 3 and 4 of this Article.
 An Associate Member application, for the President or any other representative, must be submitted to the SDCDP within thirty (30) calendar days of his or her selection by the Club.

 Section 3 – Selection

-Club representatives to the CDP and SDCDP (and any other official representatives, delegates, and/or alternates from the Club to conferences, caucuses, councils, conventions, and other such meetings) shall be selected by a vote of members in good standing at a duly noticed Club meeting or, if that cannot occur, at a regular or special meeting, designated by the President.
+Club representatives to the CDP and SDCDP (and any other official representatives, delegates, and/or alternates from the Club to conferences, caucuses, councils, conventions, and other such meetings) shall be selected by a majority vote cast at a duly noticed Club meeting or, if that cannot occur, at a regular or special meeting, designated by the President.

 Section 4 – Adherence to Club Positions